Skip to main content

 Jasmine Jelesoff Larimer A second for Chris Greene Lake!
 We loved it because it was the closest thing to the real beach we could get to.
 Lots of fond memories of baking in the sun (baby oil—before we knew better!) with sand in our toes.

-Jim Mackay (Col ’83) Chris Greene was great, once we could have our cars … just had to remember to bring a book, so you could pretend you were studying.
+Jim Mackay (Col class of ’83) Chris Greene was great, once we could have our cars … just had to remember to bring a book, so you could pretend you were studying.

 Swimming Holes